How graduated driver licensing laws save teen lives

 Research confirms parental involvement is critical and a survey from The Allstate Foundation found that teens cite their parents as the No. 1 influence when it comes to learning to drive.
 The time you put into helping your teen driver now will pay off for many years to come!

-Emily Riley is an injury prevention program coordinator at Monroe Carell Jr. Children’s Hospital with a background in adolescent health and development.
+Emily Riley is a former injury prevention program coordinator at Monroe Carell Jr. Children’s Hospital with a background in adolescent health and development.
 When she is not working, Emily enjoys running, cooking/baking, being outdoors, exploring local coffee shops and spending time with the people she loves.
 She also has a hard time putting down a good book.

 National Teen Driver Safety Week

 Oct.
 15-21, 2017, is National Teen Driver Safety Week.
 In observance, please be sure to find out more about the graduated driver licensing laws and other initiatives involving teen safe driving below: